doitsujin/dxvk/README.md

 ## Troubleshooting
 DXVK requires threading support from your mingw-w64 build environment.
 If you are missing this, you may see "error: 'mutex' is not a member of 'std'".
-On Debian, this can usually be resolved by using the posix alternate, which supports threading.
+On Debian and Ubuntu, this can usually be resolved by using the posix alternate, which supports threading.
 For example, choose the posix alternate from these commands (use i686 for 32-bit):
 ```